We work hard at CTS to ensure our service will exceed your expectations.

 Projects completed since 1998

-We deliver effective Chinese translations that resonates strongly in your target market.
+We deliver effective Chinese translations that resonate strongly in your target market.

 Our office in London is supported by our teams in Shanghai, Hong Kong, New York, and Sydney.